 As such the functions of all the drains connected to the arterial drain are seriously hampered.

 The flood water of local drains thus spreads over the countryside for days and heavy percolation into the subsoil causes an alarming rise in the water table.

-Similar to the seepage from a canal, the seepage from the reservoir augments the water table and may cause waterlogging.
+Similar to the seepage from a canal in a water logged area, the seepage from the reservoir augments the water table and may cause waterlogging.

 Sometimes subsoil does not permit a free flow of subsoil water due to some natural obstruction.
 This may accentuate the process of raising the water table.

 The reaction of a high false water table or perched water table also leads to waterlogging.